ekellogg90/eric-js-payroll/README.md

 ## What I learned

 I learned how to use while and for loops in this challenge and to how to store user input into an object within an array.

+I also learned how to check if the user selects 'cancel' in a window prompt and implemented the expected behavior for that path.

 ## License